A Roadmap for neutrino charge assignments in $U(2)_F$ Flavor Models: Implications for LFV processes and leptonic anomalous magnetic moments: LFV decays and the muon anomalous magnetic moment

-It is evident that using the value of the $(g-2)_\mu$ anomaly as input, all models violate the latest upper bounds of the LFV decays involving tauons (listed in Table~\ref{refValues}).
-On the other hand, we can relax the requirement to reproduce the anomalous magnetic moment of the muon and impose the condition that our models satisfy the most severe bound of $\mu\rightarrow e\gamma$.
+We can relax the requirement to reproduce the anomalous magnetic moment of the muon and impose the condition that our models satisfy the most severe bound of $\mu\rightarrow e\gamma$.
 The result will be that the predicted $(g-2)_{e,\mu}$ are strongly suppressed according to the expected relation in eq.~(\ref{aeamuBR}) and the SM predictions will be essentially recovered.
 In addition, the other LFV decays $\tau\rightarrow e\gamma$ and $\tau\rightarrow\mu\gamma$ rates will be predicted according to the latest upper bounds.
-This is shown in Figs.~\ref{fig:Ceτ} and~\ref{fig:Cμτ} where the black and blue circles represent the relevant absolute values of the WCs imposing the constraint $\mathcal{B}(\mu\rightarrow e\gamma)$ in the A-Scenario and B-Scenario, respectively. \\ It is important to highlight that, within an $U(2)_F$ flavor model, the current experimental limits on the branching ratios of LFV decays are not compatible with the observed $\Delta a_\mu$.
-This suggests that the current $(g-2)_\mu$ deviation from the Standard Model cannot be consistently explained unless the electron and muon sectors are effectively decoupled.
+This is shown in Figures~(\ref{fig:Ceτ},\ref{fig:Cμτ}) where the black and blue circles represent the relevant absolute values of the WCs imposing the constraint $\mathcal{B}(\mu\rightarrow e\gamma)$ in the A-Scenario and B-Scenario, respectively. \\ It is important to highlight that, within an $U(2)_F$ flavor model, the current experimental limits on the branching ratios of LFV decays of the $\tau$ leptons are only marginally compatible with the observed $\Delta a_\mu$, while the bounds on $\mu\rightarrow e\gamma$ are too tight to allow even a slight anomalous magnetic moment of the muon.
+This suggests that the current central value of the $(g-2)_\mu$ deviation from the Standard Model, despite being reduced by a factor of 8 by the latest calculations, still cannot be consistently explained unless the electron and muon sectors are effectively decoupled.
 This can be accomplished, for instance, by invoking UV completions.
 However, this is beyond the scope of this paper and we leave it for a possible follow-up study.